 Bridal Shower Invitations: Since brides typically host the bridal shower, it’s on the engaged couple to welcome guests.
 Do it in style with themed invitations.
 Try to send out shower invites a few months beforehand—and don’t forget any bridal registry information that your bridesmaids might need.

 Bridal Shower Thank Yous: Often, bridal showers are gift-heavy celebrations—which means thank you notes are in store.
-Whether holding a bridal registry or simply accepting gifts at the shower, a stylized thank you card goes a long way to showing your appreciation.
+Whether holding a bridal registry or simply accepting gifts at the shower, a stylized thank you card goes a long way to show your appreciation.

 The date is set, the location is reserved, the dress is picked out—now, it’s officially time to call guests to the party.